You could get COVID-19 while you are away from home on holiday or for work. Have a plan for what you need to do.

 If it is safe for you to return home

-If you or your travelling companions can drive home in a private or work vehicle, then you can do so.
+If you or the people you are travelling with can drive home in a private or work vehicle, then you can do so.

 You will need to make as few stops as possible, so you need to plan: